Encryption Key Management

 MariaDB's data-at-rest encryption requires the use of a key management and encryption plugin.
 These plugins are responsible both for the management of encryption keys and for the actual encryption and decryption of data.

-MariaDB Encryption supports the use of multiple encryption key.
-Each key uses a 32-bit integer as a key identifier and can be versioned.
-InnoDB and XtraDB then automatically re-encrypt data from older to newer versions of the same key.
+MariaDB supports the use of multiple encryption keys.
+Each encryption key uses a 32-bit integer as a key identifier.
+If the specific plugin supports key rotation, then encryption keys can also be rotated, which creates a new version of the encryption key.

-How you store and rotate keys depends on the Key Management solution you choose.
-Currently, you have three options:
+How MariaDB manages encryption keys depends on which encryption key management solution you choose.
+Currently, MariaDB has three options: